Miguel Rojas Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.
+- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.80).
+- The Braves' 3.83 team ERA ranks fourth across all league pitching staffs.

-- Braves pitchers combine to surrender the first-fewest home runs in baseball (136 total, one per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (140 total, 1.1 per game).

-- In his last appearance on Saturday against the San Francisco Giants, the right-hander threw seven innings, giving up one earned run while surrendering three hits.
+- His last appearance came on Saturday against the San Francisco Giants, when the lefty went six innings, surrendering two earned runs while giving up six hits.

+- In 10 games this season, the 29-year-old has put up an ERA of 2.85, with 8.9 strikeouts per nine innings.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.